imor/mini-lsm/mini-lsm-book/src/01-block.md

 assert_eq!(iter.key(), b"3");
 ```

-The above `seek 2` will make the iterator to be positioned at the next available key of `2`, which in this case is `3`.
+The above `seek 2` will position the iterator at the next available key after `2`, which in this case is `3`.

 The iterator should copy `key` and `value` from the block and store them inside the iterator, so that users can access
 the key and the value without any extra copy with `fn key(&self) -> &[u8]`, which directly returns the reference of the